stanfieldr/ghetto-skype/README.md

 - Auto login through Microsoft Account

 ### Pros
-- Not as buggy as official Skype
+- Maintained
-- 64 bit
+- Not as buggy as official Skype and no 32 bit dependencies
-- Web Skype seems to be updated unlike official Skype
+- Web Skype receives updates
-- Video/Voice coming soon according to Skype personnel
+- Many features not available that are not present in Linux Skype client

 ### Cons
 - Video/Voice not yet available